Train GraphicClick on the map to explore geographics

 « on: December 17, 2019, 20:22:07 »

-Chris Loder, formerly (I assume that) with SWT (South West Trains) / SWR» (South Western Railway - about) was elected as the Conservative MP (Member of Parliament) for Dorset West last week.
+Chris Loder, formerly (I assume that) with SWT (South West Trains) / SWR» (South Western Railway - about) was elected as the Conservative MP (Member of Parliament, or Mile Post (a method of measuring the railway in miles and chains from a starting point - usually London), depending on context) for Dorset West last week.
 Congratulations, Chris.
 As the 'key name' behind SWT/SWR's extra trains around Yeovil Junction to Pen Mill, Frome, Westbury and Salisbury, and I think the Corfe Castle service, Chris has already had quite an upward influence in the area.

-Now - if he can get an overdue service improvement on the HoW(resolve) and help his colleague Andrew Murrison persuade SWT to stop at Dilton Marsh (( got as far as RTT» (Real Time Trains - website) feeds, but sadly pulled )) there will be a lot of people really thankful.
+Now - if he can get an overdue service improvement on the HoW (Heart of Wessex line (Weymouth - Yeovil - Frome - Westbury) or Heart of Wales line (Swansea - Llanelli - Llandrindod - Craven Arms - Shrewsbury), depending on context) and help his colleague Andrew Murrison persuade SWT to stop at Dilton Marsh (( got as far as RTT» (Real Time Trains - website) feeds, but sadly pulled )) there will be a lot of people really thankful.
 Good to have a public transport aware MP in Dorset

 Meanwhile, from Surrey Live